zhiweigu2000/Job-finding/ML Notes.md

 e.g text analysis

-Classify sentences as good or bad: remove stop words, stemming, bag of words / TFIDF
+Classify sentences as good or bad: remove stop words, stemming, bag of words / TFIDF, calculate the probability to classify

 1. What Are the Basic Assumption?